etsuprun/UCIHARDataSet/README.md

 ## What this does

-This script, _run_analysis.R_, transforms the raw HAR dataet (Human Activity Recognition Using Smartphones Dataset) into a tidy set.
+This script, _run_analysis.R_, transforms the raw HAR dataset (Human Activity Recognition Using Smartphones Dataset) into a tidy set.
 This repo also includes the resulting tidy dataset (output.txt) and the codebook (codebook.MD).

 The script was written by Eugene Tsuprun for a course project (Getting and Cleaning Data, https://www.coursera.org/course/getdata, June 2015).